Slow Cooker Tuscan Chicken Stew (w/ Vegetables)

 Instructions

-- Mix together the water, arrowroot powder, and balsamic until smooth.
-Pour mixture into the slow cooker, stirring to combine.
-Cover and cook on high an additional 5 minutes until the stew begins to thicken.
+- Carefully ladle out 1/4 cup broth into a small bowl and whisk with the arrowroot powder, and 1 tablespoon of balsamic vinegar until smooth.
+Pour the mixture back into the slow cooker, stirring to combine.
+Cover and cook on high for an additional 5 minutes, until the stew begins to thicken.

 - Remove the chicken and shred or dice.
 Add back to the slow cooker, stir, and taste, adding additional salt if desired.
-Serve warm with a generous drizzle of olive oil and freshly ground pepper.
+Serve warm with a generous drizzle of olive oil and freshly ground pepper, if desired.

 Notes